Repetitive Strain Injuries (RSI)

 What is Repetitive Strain Injury (RSI)?

 Repetitive Strain Injury (RSI) refers to an overuse injury.
 Occupational Overuse Syndrome (OOS) is also used to describe RSI.
 Repeated use of the same movements causes inflammation and damage to the soft tissues.
-Repetitive Strain Injury potentially damages your muscles, tendons, nerves and joints through repeated micro-trauma.
-RSI has been attributed to forearm and upper limb pain.
+Repetitive Strain Injury potentially hurts your muscles, tendons, nerves and joints through repeated micro trauma.
+RSI has been attributed to a forearm and upper limb pain.
 Localised injuries such as carpal tunnel, trigger finger, golfer’s and tennis elbow are included in RSI.

 The exact cause of RSI is unclear.
 Some causes of Repetitive Stress Injury include:

 - repeated arm use for too long

 - keeping your muscles in the same position for long

 - lack of variety in the type of work you do

 - using equipment that doesn't fit your body

 - lack of safety training to carry out a task